Reading 1187: Preservation

-In 1962, No. 4 was purchased by the Strasburg Railroad (SRC), who was looking for a running mate for their ex-Canadian National 0-6-0 7312 (numbered 31 at the time).
+In 1962, No. 4 was purchased by the Strasburg Railroad (SRC), who was looking for a running mate for their ex-Canadian National 7312 (numbered 31 at the time).
 Retaining its E&G road number, No. 4 was subsequently repaired and repainted to match the SRC's paint scheme of that time.
 Afterwards, it moved under its own power to the SRC.
 It pulled its first train there on November 9, 1962, and it continued to pull the SRC's tourist trains between Strasburg and Leaman Place.
 However, No. 4 was shown to be too small and slow to pull their longer trains, and instead of anthracite, the SRC fired up the locomotive with Bituminous coal, resulting in a decrease of the locomotive's boiler pressure.

-Soon, No. 4 was reassigned by the SRC to maneuver around their station, and to switch passenger cars around, and the SRC's trains would mainly be handled by larger locomotives, including 31, Pennsylvania Railroad 4-4-0 1223, and Great Western 2-10-0 90.
-On May 27, 1967, No. 4 was used by the SRC for the final time, as it was pulling a charter train to the Strasburg station for the Baltimore chapter of the National Railway Historical Society.
+Soon, No. 4 was reassigned by the SRC to maneuver around their station, and to switch passenger cars around, and the SRC's trains would mainly be handled by larger locomotives, including 31, Pennsylvania Railroad 1223, and Great Western 2-10-0 90.
+On May 27, 1967, No. 4 was used by the SRC for the final time, as it was pulling a charter train to the Strasburg station for the Baltimore chapter of the National Railway Historical Society (NRHS).
 The locomotive was subsequently retired from service, since its flue time had expired, and the SRC had no interest in overhauling it.